-You are paid from the time you sign in until you finish that duty.
+You are paid from the time you sign in until you finish that duty

-After signing in, Lead invigilators must go directly to the allocated examination venue with the question papers, script books/envelopes, the stationery folder and other materials provided to you.
-Support Invigilators should go directly to the allocated exam venue, show your student ID card to the Lead invigilator and sign in on the Invigilator Attendance Sheet when you arrive at the venue.
+After signing in, Lead Invigilators and Support Invigilator (Lead) must go directly to the allocated examination venue with the question papers, script books/envelopes, the stationery folder and other materials provided to you.
+Support Invigilators should go directly to the allocated exam venue, show your student ID card to the Lead or Support Invigilator (Lead) and sign in on the Invigilator Attendance Sheet when you arrive at the venue.